Latest revision June 6, 2021

 Getting a work permit through “normal” channels

 There is no such thing as a temporary or short-term work permit for foreigners in Spain.
 You must be an EU resident.
+As an EU resident, you can apply for an English teaching job or any short-term job.

 Getting residency by the back door